 RV & Motorhome Registration in DelawarePage Overview

-Motor-homing has become a popular recreational activity for many families, individuals, and retirees.
+Motor-home travel has become a popular recreational activity for many families, individuals, and retirees.
 If you are a Delaware resident and have a motorhome, recreational vehicle (RV), or travel trailer, you will need to register your vehicle in Delaware.

 Recreational vehicles can be pretty expensive; you will need to pay attention to lienholder requirements if you have a loan on your travel rig.
 You will also want to consider the weight of your RV when registering it at the Division of Motor Vehicles (DMV).

 You should also inspect your RV before taking a trip to make sure that it is ready for the road.
 Inspecting your RV is different than your car because it is taller, longer, and may even be towed.
 Some tips to keep in mind when submitting to inspections include:

 - Look for good tire tread.